plippe/blog/_posts/2018-11-01-taming-cats-validation.md

 There are a few ways of informing users about errors.
 The simplest way is to raise a `Throwable`, but that can be dangerous.
 A better way is to bubble up errors.

 Scala has a few types to represent distinct possibilities.
 The most obvious one is `Option`. `Option` represent optional values, who would have guessed.
-They are great for binary type of processes, but lack flexibility.
+They are great for binary types of processes but lack flexibility.

 ```scala
 def validatePhoneNumber(value: String)